MikeLilley/MikeLilley.github.io/content/cv.md

 <p style="margin:0;"><b>Experience:</b></p>
 <ul>
     <li><p>I led a project within the Affective Computing and Multimodal System Laboratory which studied the application of combining concepts from computational topology (specifically, simplicial homology) with feature descriptor algorithms such as Scale Invariant Feature Transform to the problem of facial region segmentation, with our results later being published in IEEE ISM 2022.
 I also traveled solo to and gave a talk at the conference in Naples, Italy.</p></li>
-    <li><p>I contibuted to research within the Learning and Uncertainty in Intelligent
+    <li><p>I contributed to research within the Learning and Uncertainty in Intelligent
         Systems Laboratory.
-Using US congessional voting records, I studied graphical games in the context of game theory.
+Using US congressional voting records, I studied graphical games in the context of game theory.
 I constructed and ran experiments that compared
         <a href="https://aaai.org/papers/7884-a-game-theoretic-approach-to-influence-in-networks/">linear influence games</a> to nonlinear influence games, analyzed the effects that pruning certain inputs had on
         the models, and determined if the behavior of a particular agent was better described by one model or another.
 Furthermore, I participated in reading groups which studied